US Corporate Taxes: What to Look Out for When Entering the US Market

-One of the obvious reasons for this is the abundant opportunities to be found there, which is the world’s largest economy.
+One of the main reasons attracting investment is that it is home to the world’s largest economy.
 Excellent infrastructure; legal protection for corporations; a productive and skilled workforce; and lucrative consumer markets across several sectors make it an attractive place to do business.

-Having said that, the US is also famed for its sophisticated (and highly complex) tax system.
-With extensive tax regulations, all businesses that operate in the US will be subject to tax coverage in some shape or form.
-As a Japanese inbound business or entity growing your presence in the US, you will need to navigate your way through sometimes vague and confusing tax requirements on a national, state, and local level.
+Having said that, the US is also known for its highly complex tax system.
+With extensive tax regulations, all businesses that operate in the US will be subject to its tax laws.
+As a Japanese outbound business or an entity growing your presence in the US, you will need to navigate your way through sometimes vague and confusing tax requirements on a national, state, and local level.